adaltas/node-nikita/packages/tools/src/cron/remove.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'command':
             type: 'string'
             description: '''
             The shell command of the job.
 By default all jobs will match.
             '''
           'user':
             type: 'string'
             description: '''
             The user of the crontab.
 The SSH user by default.
             '''
           'when':
             type: 'string'
             description: '''
             Cron-styled time string.
 Defines the frequency of the cron job.
 By default all frequency will match.
             '''
         required: ['command']

 ## Handler